mattriots/Receipt_Processor/README.md

    ```bash
     npm start
    ```
-    The service should now be running on http://localhost:3000.
+    The app is available at http://localhost:3000.

 ## Running with Docker